serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 The separation of the `package` and `deploy` command was a tough one since our goal was to introduce this change in a non-breaking way.

 [Frank Schmid](https://github.com/HyperBrain) worked really hard on new concepts around our core plugin system to help plugin authors deprecate and redirect lifecycle usages.
-This makes it possible to use both, old lifecycle events and new lifecycle events alongside each other.
+This makes it possible to use both old lifecycle events and new lifecycle events alongside each other.

 This release includes the option to show a warning message if a plugin hooks into deprecated lifecycle events.

-You need to enable this warning by setting the `SLS_DEBUG=*` system environment variable.
+Showing this warning message is disabled bu default.
+You need to enable it by setting the `SLS_DEBUG=*` system environment variable.

 After setting this you'll see a message in the console every time your plugin uses an old lifecycle event.

-**We encourage all plugin authors to quickly enable the debugging information and check if their plugin uses old, deprecated lifecycle events.**
+**We encourage all plugin authors to enable the debugging information and check if their plugin uses old, deprecated lifecycle events.**

-You can see all the deprecated lifecycle events Serverless introduces with v1.11 [here](https://github.com/serverless/serverless/blob/f5c7f2fa13975560746c0c40cda2077ab09c7353/lib/plugins/deploy/deploy.js#L11-L16).
+You can see all the deprecated lifecycle events with their corresponding redirections Serverless introduces with v1.11 [here](https://github.com/serverless/serverless/blob/f5c7f2fa13975560746c0c40cda2077ab09c7353/lib/plugins/deploy/deploy.js#L11-L16).

-This also shows how the redirection of deprecated lifecycle events works.
+Those lines of code also show how the redirection of deprecated lifecycle events works.
 So you can now use the same mechanism to deprecate your own plugin lifecycle events.

-You can get more information why this was needed and how this works behind the scenes by reading [Franks gist](https://gist.github.com/pmuens/fb113cf21ee2d70696e4b7f31384404b) about the lifecycle changes.
+Interested in more about this topic?
+Read [Franks gist](https://gist.github.com/pmuens/fb113cf21ee2d70696e4b7f31384404b) to learn why this was needed and how this works behind the scenes.

 ### Enhancements & Bug Fixes